abhikatta/react-19-test/README.md

+# Project idea:

+The goal is to create a meme generator using react 19's latest hooks and features, redux, and tailwind as always so that users dont gouge their eyes out. with bun as pkm.

+## Users should be able to :

+- Get a new random meme image when page is refreshed or get new meme button is clicked
+- Write some meme text that will attach to the meme image
+- Download the meme with the image on top of it by clicking the download button

+## Hosting on:

+- vercel or github pages

+## ignore this:

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.